-In November 2013, a "Paving Bill" was passed by Central Government regarding phase 1 (London to Birmingham) of HS2.
-This bill allows for preliminary powers and spending in anticipation of construction along the full route.

-Phase 2 comprises two route extensions that run from Birmingham northwards to Manchester and from Birmingham to Leeds including an East Midlands Hub station at Toton.
+- A2.24 In November 2013, a "Paving Bill" was passed by Central Government regarding phase 1 (London to Birmingham) of HS2.
+This bill allows for preliminary powers and spending in anticipation of construction along the full route. - A2.25 Phase 2 comprises two route extensions that run from Birmingham northwards to Manchester and from Birmingham to Leeds including an East Midlands Hub station at Toton.
 Construction work is anticipated to begin in 2017 on the first phase to Birmingham.
-The full proposed network is due to be completed by 2032.

-In March 2014, Sir David Higgins, Chair of HS2, released the report "HS2 Plus" which proposed accelerating parts of the phase 2 western leg between Birmingham and Crewe, and ensure suitable connections at each of the station hubs be provided to maximise the benefits of the route.
+The full proposed network is due to be completed by 2032. - A2.26 In March 2014, Sir David Higgins, Chair of HS2, released the report "HS2 Plus" which proposed accelerating parts of the phase 2 western leg between Birmingham and Crewe, and ensure suitable connections at each of the station hubs be provided to maximise the benefits of the route. - A2.27 On the 15th November 2016 the Transport Secretary, Chris Grayling MP, confirmed the majority of the preferred HS2 route from Crewe to Manchester and the West Midlands to Leeds, announcing route refinements for both the Eastern and Western legs of the proposed High Speed Two route north of Birmingham.

+appendix 2: Schedule of Proposed Transport Network Schemes and Status forming part of Policy TR2

 Status/Delivery Timescales: In November 2014, a review of the alignment of the HS2 route and station locations was initiated, including consideration of alternative station locations for the East Midlands Hub.
-The outcome of this review confirming the alignment and station sites is expected to be announced by the end of 2016.
+The outcome of this review confirming the alignment and station sites is expected to be announced by the end of 2016 A decision on the final alignment of Phase 2 and was made in July 2017 confirming that the hub station will be at Toton.